brillout/vite-plugin-server-entry/readme.md

-Automatically load your server build (i.e. your server files built at `dist/server/`, or `${build.outDir}/server` if you use [`vite.config.js` > `build.outDir`](https://vitejs.dev/config/build-options.html#build-outdir)).
+Automatically loads your server build.
+(Your server files built at `dist/server/` &ndash; or `${build.outDir}/server` if you use [`vite.config.js` > `build.outDir`](https://vitejs.dev/config/build-options.html#build-outdir)).

-It does so in an universal and portable way.
-(I.e. it works with every known environment such as Edge Deployments and Yarn PnP.)
+It does so in an universal and portable way: it works with every known environment (with any deploy environment such as Edge Deployments, with any package manageer such Yarn PnP, and with any bundler such as webpack and esbuild).

 ## `importBuild.cjs`